Saktalmale16/TASK-7-Get-Basic-Sales-Summary-from-a-Tiny-SQLite-Database-using-Python./README.md

 Printed sales summary: Shows the total quantity and revenue per product.

 Bar Chart: A simple bar chart displaying total revenue per product.

 ---
 # Conclusion
-This project demonstrates how to use SQLite for basic sales data analysis, with
+This project demonstrates how to use SQLite for basic sales data analysis, with Python handling database queries and generating insights through data visualization.

 ---